 Jerusalem Botanical Gardens

-Located on the southern edge of the Hebrew University’s Givat Ram campus, this 30-acre garden is home to some 10,000 species of plants from all over the world, the largest collection in Israel.
-In addition, it contains a lake and the world’s largest collection of bonsai trees.
-Visit for a leisurely stroll among stunning and exotic plants.
-Tours are available and the garden has a cafe overlooking its lake.
+On the southern edge of the Givat Ram campus at Hebrew University, this 30-acre garden is home to some 10,000 species of plant from all over the world.
+That makes it the biggest collection of flora in Israel; it also has the largest amount of bonsai trees worldwide.
+Tours are available, and the garden has a café overlooking its lake.

 Wohl Rose Garden